SinclairQL/UpdatingSuperBASICManual/source/p1_intro.rst

     - Why you think this.

 Log Bugs
-    Bugs can be logged agsinst the source repository on GitHub using the issues tracker.
+    Bugs can be logged against the source repository on GitHub using the issues tracker.
 As the owner of the repository, I will be informed and will be able to do something to fix them.
 For the sake of argument, a bug in this context is anything "wrong" with the Manual as it is.
 You could include:

     - Spelling errors;
     - Bad grammar;